nlsandler/c-compiler-implementations/README.md

 ## Haskell

 * [0xpantera/halcyon](https://github.com/0xpantera/halcyon) - Uses parser combinators for lexer and parser instead of regular expressions.
 Work in progress.
 Check out the project README for details on current functionality and progress.

+## Jai

+* [amantuladhar/jai-c-compiler](https://github.com/amantuladhar/jai-c-compiler) - [WIP Ch 8] A work-in-progress implementation of a compiler in Jai.
+The project is not complete but implements extra credit features from the book.
+Error reporting is handled as a separate concern, allowing it to point to the exact location of errors in the source file.
+Output in different stage are written to support polymorphic writers to make output verification easier.

 ## Java